Client Login

 But quietly, underneath the hype, some of the world’s largest companies are doing something far more foundational:

-They’re rebuilding their content into AI Infrastructure.
+They’re investing in content as AI Infrastructure.

-What we weren’t measuring
+What we didn’t do

+We weren’t tracking salaries.
 We weren’t cataloging writing skills.

-What we were asking
+What we did do

-One strategic question: why now — and what outcomes are companies truly chasing?
+We asked one strategic question: why are enterprises investing in structured content now — and what outcomes are they optimizing for?

 The answer wasn’t surprising — especially given the direct relationship between content quality and AI outcomes.

+This isn’t about documentation anymore.
 It’s about AI reliability, operational scale, and enterprise trust.

 AI doesn’t fix bad content.
 It amplifies it.

-• AI produces conflicting answers
+• Conflicting answers

-• Support costs rise
+• Higher support costs

-• Customer confidence drops
+• Lower customer confidence

-• Operational risk multiplies
+• Compounding operational risk

 Content quality is now a systems problem.

-That’s exactly where DITA enters the picture.
+That’s exactly where DITA and CCMS enter the picture.

 Not as a publishing standard — but as AI Infrastructure.